algosup/2024-2025-project-4-web-fpga-team-3/Documents/FunctionalSpecifications/FunctionalSpecifications.md

+Certainly!
+Here's an improved version of your notes for the mockup images, with clearer language and more structured formatting:

+---

-**📕NB:** This mockup images is the first version of our simulation representing how the interface will be display, but some slight modification shall be made during the implementation phase.
-Here under are keypoint to take into consideration during the implementation phase.
+**📕 Note:** This mockup represents the initial version of our simulation interface.
+Some modifications will be made during the implementation phase.
+Below are key points to consider:

+### 3.3 Key Points for Implementation and Improvement.

 - **Improve View Clarity:**
-  - Wires between elements will be grouped horizontally and vertically to maintain a clean and organized layout.
+  - **Wire Organization**: Group wires horizontally and vertically to maintain a clean and organized layout.
-  - Elements like **Enable and Reset** will be removed to improve clarity,
+  - **Element Simplification**: Remove elements like **Enable** and **Reset** to enhance clarity.
+  - **Menu Icon**: Display a small menu icon at the top right of the screen.
+Clicking this icon will allow teachers to upload new Verilog and SDF files.
+  - **First-Time User Notification**: If a user runs the simulation for the first time, display a small pop-up notification prompting them to upload their files to initiate the simulation.

 - **Element Identification:**
-  - Row and column numbers will be placed on the borders for element identification, avoiding placement inside the elements to prevent display clutter.
+  - **Grid Labels**: Place row and column numbers on the borders for easy element identification, avoiding clutter within the elements.

 - **Refine Transition Animation:**
-  - The transition animation will be refined to accurately represent signal propagation through the wires.
-The blur effect will be adjusted to better illustrate signal movement.
-Instead of using only the red color, a mix of red and green color of 1mm each on active signal line.
+  - **Signal Propagation**: Enhance the transition animation to accurately depict signal propagation through the wires.
+  - **Visual Effects**: Adjust the blur effect to better illustrate signal movement.
+Use a mix of red and green colors, each 1mm in length, on active signal lines to distinguish different signal states.

 - **Distinguish Input/Output Elements:**
-  - Input and output elements will be treated as distinct entities, similar to flip-flops and LUTs.
-They will not be mixed with names like clock, enable, or reset to maintain clear categorization.
+  - **Clear Categorization**: Treat input and output elements as distinct entities, similar to flip-flops and LUTs.
+Avoid mixing them with names like clock, enable, or reset to maintain clear categorization.

 - **Comprehensive Log Information:**
-  - The log will be expanded to include all clock edges and BLEs information whether they are **on or off**, to provide a complete understanding of signal movement within the FPGA.
+  - **Detailed Logs**: Expand the log to include all clock edges and Basic Logic Elements (BLEs) information, indicating whether they are **on** or **off**.
+This provides a complete understanding of signal movement within the FPGA.

+---

+### Improvements Made:
+- **Clarity and Conciseness**: Simplified language and removed redundancies for better readability.
+- **Structured Formatting**: Organized points into clear categories with sub-points for easier navigation.
+- **Consistent Terminology**: Used consistent terms and removed unnecessary capitalization for a more professional tone.
+- **User-Friendly Instructions**: Provided clear instructions for user interactions, such as the menu icon and first-time user notification.

+These improvements should make the notes more accessible and actionable for the implementation team.

 ### 3.3 Backend System (Teacher Use)

-#### 3.3.1 Application Upload(Synthesis)
+#### 3.3.1 Application Upload (Synthesis)
-- **FR-1.1**: Teachers shall be able to upload verilog application files.
+- **FR-1.1**: Teachers shall be able to upload Verilog application files through a secure and user-friendly interface.
-- **FR-1.2**: Teachers shall be able to upload an SDF file.
+- **FR-1.2**: The system shall support batch uploads of multiple Verilog files to streamline the process for teachers.
-- **FR-1.3**: The system shall validate uploaded files for format correctness.
+- **FR-1.3**: The system shall validate uploaded files for format correctness and provide immediate feedback on any errors or inconsistencies.
--
+- **FR-1.4**: Upon successful validation, the system shall store the uploaded files securely in a designated storage solution.

-#### 3.3.2 Processing Pipeline(Place)
+#### 3.3.2 Processing Pipeline (Place)
-- **FR-2.1**: The system shall then convert the files format into a pivot file format accessible by the frontend.
+- **FR-2.1**: The system shall convert the uploaded Verilog and SDF files into a standardized JSON pivot file format accessible by the frontend.
-- **FR-2.2**: The backend shall process the converted files to generate required simulation data.
+- **FR-2.2**: The backend shall process the converted JSON files to generate the necessary simulation data, including netlist and timing information.
-- **FR-2.3**: The backend shall calculate signal propagation timing in milliseconds.
+- **FR-2.3**: The backend shall dynamically calculate signal propagation timing in milliseconds each time the user interacts with the simulation control panel, ensuring real-time updates.
+- **FR-2.4**: The processing pipeline shall be optimized for performance, handling multiple simulations concurrently without significant delays.

-#### 3.3.3 Pre-Visualization(Root)
+#### 3.3.3 Pre-Visualization (Route)
-- **FR-3.1**: The backend shall generate a 2D representation of the FPGA layout from the processed data pinpointing the different
-BLEs that will be used for the signal propagation.
+- **FR-3.1**: The backend shall generate a 2D representation of the FPGA layout from the processed data, highlighting the different Basic Logic Elements (BLEs) used for signal propagation.
+- **FR-3.2**: The visualization data shall be structured to support interactive features such as zoom and navigation within the frontend interface.
+- **FR-3.3**: The backend shall ensure the visualization data is synchronized with the simulation state, providing an accurate representation of signal propagation.

-#### 3.3.3 Example Management
+#### 3.3.4 Example Management
-- **FR-3.1**: Teachers shall be able to upload verilog and SDF files.
+- **FR-4.1**: Teachers shall be able to upload both Verilog and SDF files for each application example.
-- **FR-3.3**: Teachers shall be able to remove examples from the system.
+- **FR-4.2**: The system shall maintain a catalog of application examples, allowing teachers to manage, update, or delete examples as needed.

-#### 3.3.4 Intermediary File Format
+#### 3.3.5 Intermediary File Format
-- **FR-4.1**: The system shall define an intermediary pivot file format to bridge between backend processing and frontend visualization.
+- **FR-5.1**: The system shall define an intermediary JSON pivot file format to bridge between backend processing and frontend visualization.
-- **FR-4.2**: The format shall include:
+- **FR-5.2**: The JSON format shall include:
-  - Module Name: The name of the Verilog module
+  - **Module Name**: The name of the Verilog module.
-  - Signal information, names, types of input and output, and signal values
+  - **Signal Information**: Names, types (input/output), and values of signals.
-  - Signal propagation timing data
+  - **Signal Propagation Timing Data**: Timing details for each signal path.
-  - Simulation event sequence about the clock signal
+  - **Simulation Event Sequence**: Information about the clock signal and other relevant events.
+- **FR-5.3**: The JSON format shall be versioned to accommodate future enhancements and ensure backward compatibility.

+---

 ## 4. Use Cases